-mpleted by

-Da

-ce completed, keep a copy of this checklist for one year.

-npleted form and send to their Zone Director.
-If an item it record the reason or simply write "N/A" in comments. is not pe erunent, please tick the no box
+Once completed, keep a copy of this checklist for one year.
+MAAC also encourages clubs to scan the completed form and send to their Zone Director.
+If an item is not pertinent, please tick the "no" box and record the reason or simply write "N/A" in comments.

-and Administrative
+Administrative

-ITE YES NO COMMENTS
+ITEM YES NO COMMENTS

-elcoming comments and introductions COMMENTS
+Welcoming comments and introductions

-VVE Name of hosting Club and Event
+Name of hosting Club and Event

--

-Names and in person introductions of any/all responsible persons.
+Names and in person introductions of any/all

+responsible persons.

+Event/Contest Director

+Air Boss etc

-Safety officersOthers
+Safety officers

-DI.
+o Others

-ase ensure all pilots understand who oversees the
+Please ensure all pilots understand who oversees the

-ent or is in charge. he Event is operating under the MAAC Event SFOC
+event or is in charge.

+IF the Event is operating under the MAAC Event SFOC

 • Explain the Transport Canada RPAS pilot sign in sheet.

-• Provide the location of SFOC copies.
+Provide the location of SFOC copies.

 • Provide Pilot reminder - CAR compliance is up to each

 member/pilot - remind them to ensure they met their

 requirements - the following must be readily

 available:

-o Gov issued photo ID.
+Gov issued photo ID.

 RPA certificate of registration

 Pilot certificate and recency docs

-MAAC Safety assurance declarations for each RPA if required.
+MAAC Safety assurance declarations for each RPA

+if required.

-Clu bs and event organizers shall not request or demand
+Clubs and event organizers shall not request or demand

-see proof of any TC required Pilot/owner
+to see proof of any TC required Pilot/owner

-cumentation.
+documentation.

-ALL .
-Pilots/Operators
+ALL Pilots/Operators

-• Must be MAAC Members - Clubs/Event organizers
+Must be MAAC Members - Clubs/Event organizers

 should use online member validation tool if need be.

-• Explain Pilot/operator event Registration process.
+Explain Pilot/operator event Registration process.

-• Explain Pilot/operator briefing process (latecomers
+Explain Pilot/operator briefing process (latecomers

 and if multiple day event).

-• Reminder - CAR compliance is up to each
+Reminder - CAR compliance is up to each

 member/pilot - ensure they have been briefed on

 how to meet all Site requirements.
 If they are not sure

 - ASK for help.

-Vis iting Foreign Pilots
+Visiting Foreign Pilots

 • ALL must be MAAC Members - join online if need be.

-• Other RPAS process explained below
+Other RPAS process explained below

 Но usekeeping, guests, and spectators

 • Parking

 • Limits for guests and spectators.

 • Washroom/rest facilities

 • First Aid provisions

 • Pets/children

 • Garbage

 • Weather events and monitoring (wind, approaching

 storms etc)

 • Any other issues necessary

-Eve ent Schedule
+Ev ent Schedule

 • General schedule of the event

 • When open flying occurs etc

 • If multi-day, follow up or wind-up schedule.

 • Any awards or closing ceremonies

-Eve ent Emergency provisions
+Ev ent Emergency provisions

 • On site emergency tools (first aid/fire response)

 • Who is responsible to initiate response

 (Fire/Ambulance/Police)

 • Number to call in case of emergency (911 or #)

 • Address to use for First Responders.

 Airspace Requirements/P ermissio ons

 Air space type - describe airspace including owner.

 • If Class G uncontrolled = no further action required.

 • If controlled/restricted airspace

 Who/How to obtain permission from Airspace

 Authority.

 ATC suspension/shut down protocols.

 • ED/CD or Air Boss?

 Visual Observer call out - if they say stop

 flying, we stop flying.

-Permitted/prohibited Modell ing Cate gories
+Permitted/prohibited Model ling Cate egories

-List t the model categories allowed at the event.
+Lis t the model categories allowed at the event.

 • mRPAS and/or RPAS

 • Tethered/Control Line

 • Free Flight

 • Space

 • Surface (cars/trucks/boats)

 n RPAS event, which of the following RPAS "ADD-ONS"

+are

 approved for this event.
-IF not approved , clearly state e approved for this event.
-IF not approved , clearly state e limits and above/exceeding is not approved. e approved for this event.
-IF not approved , clearly state e limits and above/exceeding is not approved.
-RPAS Altitude (>400') e approved for this event.
-IF not approved , clearly state elimits and above/exceeding is not approved.
-RPAS Altitude (>400') RPAS Weight (>25KG, <35KG) the • e approved for this event.
-IF not approved , clearly state e limits and above/exceeding is not approved.
-RPAS Altitude (>400') RPAS Weight (>25KG, <35KG) RPAS Weight and Altitude (>400' and (>25KG, <35KG) the • e approved for this event.
-IF not approved , clearly state elimits and above/exceeding is not approved.
+IF not approved , clearly state

+e limits and above/exceeding is not approved.

+the • e limits and above/exceeding is not approved.
+RPAS Altitude (>400')

+the • e limits and above/exceeding is not approved.
+RPAS Altitude (>400') RPAS Weight (>25KG, <35KG)

+the • e limits and above/exceeding is not approved.
+RPAS Altitude (>400') RPAS Weight (>25KG, <35KG) RPAS Weight and Altitude (>400' and (>25KG, <35KG)

+the • • e limits and above/exceeding is not approved.
 RPAS Altitude (>400') RPAS Weight (>25KG, <35KG)